 We leave the engine running in order to keep the back of the ambulance's temperature comfortable by constantly running climate control.
 It is also required in order to power/charge all of the medical devices in the ambulance.

-MIT EMS operates one ambulance.
+MIT EMS operates one transport-capable ambulance 24/7, as well as a special operations vehicle for large events.
 This is typically quite adequate for serving our community's needs.
-In cases when a second ambulance is needed, an outside company (Professional Ambulance), will be called by the dispatcher.
+In cases when a second transport-capable ambulance is needed, an outside company (Professional Ambulance), will be called by the dispatcher.

 Those individuals who affiliate with Massachusetts Institute of Technology.
 Our service is primarily composed of current undergraduate and graduate students, as well as alumni who participated in the service while they attended MIT.
 We also accept cross-registered students.
 If you have no affiliation with MIT, you cannot join the service.